From £25,1057

 ENGINES & PERFORMANCE

-With an easy-to-use two-pedal automatic gearbox, our test car would be equipped to suit a good proportion of the Mokka’s general target audience, you’d guess.
-Thus configured, it performs adequately, although a more interested driver might still yearn for a little more power or a bit more driver engagement – or both.
+With an easy-to-use automatic gearbox, the Mokka is equipped to suit a good proportion of its general target audience.
+Thus configured, it performs adequately, although a more interested driver might still look for a little more power or driver engagement.

 The lane keeping system defaults to ‘on’, but there’s a button to disable it simply and easily.
 It’s a pretty discreet one, and unless you’re on a winding road, you may not notice it even when it’s operating.